 When GPS signals are received the PPS LED flashes ones per second and when the status of the GPS signal is valid the Valid LED is lit.

-The LCD shows the GPS status, the UTC and the local time where D is for daylight saving time and N is for normal time.
+The display is a LCD (20×4) that shows the GPS status, the UTC and the local time where D is for daylight saving time and N is for normal time.

 If you don’t see the RFzero> or RFzero config> prompts please press the enter key.
 When you want to execute a command you don’t have to enter the prompt but only the command and parameters after the >.